latent-to/taohash/docs/running_validator.md

 ## Validator Evaluation Process

-1. Validators fetch miner statistics from the subnet proxy every 5 minutes (25 blocks)
+1. Validators fetch miner statistics from **each configured coin pool** every 5 minutes (25 blocks)
-2. They calculate share values based on miner contributions
+2. They calculate share values per coin, aggregate them, and update miner scores
 3. Weights are set every `tempo` blocks (every epoch) based on moving averages
 4. All validators use the same proxy endpoint for consistent evaluation

 ## Troubleshooting

 **Cannot connect to subnet proxy**
-- Verify the `SUBNET_PROXY_API_URL` is correct
+- Verify the `<COIN>_POOL_API_URL` and `<COIN>_POOL_API_TOKEN` values are correct for *each* coin (BTC, BCH)
-- Check that your API token is valid
+- Check that the provided API token hasn’t expired or been revoked
-- Ensure network connectivity to the proxy
+- Ensure network connectivity to the proxy host/port in your environment

 **No miner data received**
 - Confirm miners are actively mining by checking the [TAOHash leaderboard](https://taohash.com/leaderboard)
-- Check proxy logs for any issues with data collection
+- Check BTC and BCH proxy logs independently for issues with data collection
-- Verify network connectivity between validators and the subnet proxy
+- Verify network connectivity between your validator and every proxy endpoint

 **Wallet issues**
 - Ensure wallet is properly created and registered (see [Bittensor Wallet Setup](#bittensor-wallet-setup) above or [Bittensor wallet documentation](https://docs.learnbittensor.org/working-with-keys/))